 Holding the microphone near the base doesn't allow for as much physical control over its position.
 In this position, the mic is wobbly and requires a tighter grip to stay in the ideal position.

-This is uncomfortable for the singer and has the potential to decrease microphone performance as the mic moves in and out of its ideal position.
+This is uncomfortable for the singer and can decrease microphone performance as the mic moves in and out of its ideal position.

 Holding the microphone by its head or grille is not optimal either since it blocks the rear ports of the capsule.
 This effectively turns the directional microphone into an omnidirectional microphone.